quentin-auge/quentin-auge.github.io/_posts/2019-04-21-teaching-a-neural-network-to-draw.md

 manages to internalize a grammar of drawings, positioning the primitives in such a way that they form recognizable drawings that actually surpass quite a lot of the examples it has been trained on.

-The code for drawing generation is available on [Github](https://github.com/quentin-auge/draw/).